XXXXPro/Preambula/docs/install.md

 ## Apache

 If `AllowOverride` directive is enabled, no futher configuration required.
-Just specify `public_html` subdirectory of Preambula as DocumentRoot in the site config file (i.e. if you install Preambula in /var/www/preambula, then you should put `DocumentRoot "/var/www/preambula/public_html"` to your site configuration file), put there your Markdown files and enjoy.
-If you don't want to enable .htaccess file, copy all directives from public_html/.htaccess to httpd.conf or site configuration file.
-And don't forget to enable mod_rewrite!
+Just specify `public_html` subdirectory of Preambula as DocumentRoot in the `VirtualHost` section of site configuration file (i.e. if you install Preambula in /var/www/preambula, then you should put `DocumentRoot "/var/www/preambula/public_html"`), put there your Markdown files and enjoy.
+If you don't want to enable .htaccess file, copy all directives from public_html/.htaccess to appropriate `VirtualHost` section of Apache configuration file.
+And don't forget to enable `mod_rewrite`!

 ## Nginx

 You need to specify Nginx to process .md-files with _handler.php.
-To do so, add to your site configuration file something like this:
+To do so, add to your site configuration file (the block where `server_name` directive is located) something like this:

     index index.md;
     location ~ [^/]\.md(/|$) {